-OOIDA Tells Supreme Court that California’s AB 5 Eliminates the Business Model Driving the Trucking Industry—Independent Owner-Operators.
+OOIDA Tells Supreme Court that California’s AB 5 Eliminates the Business Model Driving the Trucking Industry—Independent Owner-Operators

 On September 10, 2021, the Cullen Law Firm filed on behalf of the Owner-Operator Independent Drivers Association a brief as amicus curiae in support of truckers challenging California’s worker classification rule, AB 5.
 OOIDA stressed to the high court that the independent owner-operator model represents the lifeblood of the interstate trucking industry, providing small businessmen and -women the opportunity to work for themselves and gain experience in a demanding industry.
 OOIDA urged that AB 5 removes the flexibility that is crucial to the success of operators and carriers alike, mandating that carriers who haul freight in California do so with employee drivers.